tebriz91/open-canvas/RAG-refactoring-plan.md

 export async function initializeVectorStore() {
   if (!vectorStore) {
     vectorStore = await MemoryVectorStore.fromTexts(
-      ["Initial vector store."], // Initial text, can be replaced later [],
+      ["Initial vector store."], // Initial text (placeholder - will be replaced when actual documents are added) [],
       new OpenAIEmbeddings()
     );